Summer Financial Aid

 -

-We'll keep you informed on the status of your summer offer through your CatMail account.
-Once you've enrolled in summer classes and submitted your FAFSA, our review process typically takes around ten business days.
-Initial offers for graduate students are set to be sent out in early-May and offers for undergraduate students will be sent out in mid-May.
-Most students can expect to see their aid offers by June 1st.
+We'll keep you informed on the status of your summer offer through your Arizona email account.
+Once you've enrolled in summer classes and submitted your FAFSA form, our review process typically takes around ten business days.
+Initial financial aid offers will begin to be sent out by mid-May.

 -